hmedrano/erddap-python/README.md

 ]
 ```

-The methods returns an object with a list of the ERDDAP Tabledap or Griddap objects that matched the search filters.
+The methods returns an object with a list of the [ERDDAP_Tabledap](https://hmedrano.github.io/erddap-python/#ERDDAP_Tabledap) or [ERDDAP_Griddap](https://hmedrano.github.io/erddap-python/#ERDDAP_Griddap) objects that matched the search criteria.

 ### Connect to Tabledap datasets

-Using the [ERDDAP_Tabledap](https://hmedrano.github.io/erddap-python/#ERDDAP_Tabledap) class to build ERDDAP data request URL's
+Using the [ERDDAP_Tabledap](https://hmedrano.github.io/erddap-python/#ERDDAP_Tabledap) class you can construct ERDDAP data request URL's

 ```python